Unable to adopt right now? Consider fostering

 As a non-euthanasia shelter, PAWS works for as long as it takes to find permanent homes for its animals.
 That can mean a week, a month, or even a year.
-However, PAWS will make other living arrangements for animals when foster parents feel they are becoming too attached or they need a break.
+However, PAWS will make other living arrangements for animals if you need a break, are going on vacation, or have visitors and need the foster to temporarily be out of your home.

 Each weekend, foster families bring their animals to the PAWS Adoption Center, with cat drop-off on Friday evenings or Saturday mornings and pickup on Sunday afternoons.
-Dogs are brought to the Center for showings on Sundays from 12-2pm.
+Dogs are brought to the facility by appointment and for regular showings, which occur on weekends.

 You decide what type of animal your home and lifestyle can manage, with the option of specifying size, sex, breed, and other characteristics.
 We'll work with you to find the right match.